prestoalvarez/celestia-zkevm-hl-testnet/testdata/benchmarks/README.md

 Using the outputs displayed on screen we can invoke the program for the subsequent blocks passing the `--trusted-height` and `--trusted-root` flags.
 Note, as we are chaining celestia blocks sequentially, we do not have a guarantee that each block will contain a `SignedData` blob for the EVM application.
-Thus, we explitcitly pass these flags to ensure empty blocks maintain a trusted height and state root moving forward.
+Thus, we explicitly pass these flags to ensure empty blocks maintain a trusted height and state root moving forward.

 ```shell
 RUST_LOG=info cargo run -p ev-exec-script --release -- --execute --height 16 --output-file block-15.json --trusted-height {N} --trusted-root {abcdef...}